-Perform work under this bid item in accordance with Section 205 of the Standard Specifications.
+Perform work under this bid item according to standard spec 205.

 Remove soft and/or yielding areas of base to a maximum depth of 2-feet.
-All areas will be documented and information will be provided to the project engineer.
-If areas are found after paving operation begin, the project engineer will be notified of locations.
-Excavated area will be filled and compacted with material that meets the material requirements of standard spec 305 and Base Aggregate Dense 1 1⁄4-inch or standard spec 306 and Salvaged Asphaltic Pavement Base or standard spec 465 and Asphaltic Surface.
-Do not exceed plan quantity without written approval of the project engineer.
+All areas shall be documented and information shall be provided to the engineer.
+If areas are found after paving operation begin, the engineer shall be notified of locations.
+Excavated area shall be filled and compacted with material that meets the material requirements of standard spec 305 and Base Aggregate Dense 1 1⁄4-inch or standard spec 306 and Salvaged Asphaltic Pavement Base or standard spec 465 and Asphaltic Surface.
+Do not exceed plan quantity without written approval of the engineer.

-The department will measure Base Repair for CIR Pavement by the cubic yard acceptably completed.
+The department will measure Base Repair for CIR Pavement by the cubic yard, acceptably completed.